lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

     assert Calc().add(*s) == 4950
 ```

-which creates an array (Note: strictly speaking this creates a `range`, which is an iterable) of all the numbers from 0 to 99.
+which creates an array[^iterable] of all the numbers from 0 to 99.
 The sum of all those numbers is 4950, which is what the algorithm shall return.
 The test suite fails because we are giving the function too many arguments

+[^iterable]: strictly speaking this creates a `range`, which is an iterable.

 {line-numbers=off}
 ``` txt